4.2 Form and Content of Pro Forma Financial Information

 statement for the most recent fiscal year.

-Note that a pro forma income statement is not
+Note that pro forma financial

-required for any interim period because the
+information is not required for any interim period

 4.2.2.3.2 Transition Period Is Less Than Nine Months